 As businesses of all profiles become ever more dependent on technology and data management, cybersecurity risks have become increasingly salient.
 Indeed, failure to adequately identify, control, and mitigate cyber risk can be devastating.
-The events of recent years, which led the Biden administration to issue multiple Executive Orders declaring cyber threats a "top priority" and essential to national and economic security," and to promulgate in 2023 a "National Cybersecurity Strategy" (and associated Implementation Plan), underscore this need.
+The events of recent years, which led the Biden administration to issue multiple Executive Orders declaring cyber threats a "top priority and essential to national and economic security," and to promulgate in 2023 a "National Cybersecurity Strategy" (and associated Implementation Plan), underscore this need.
 The risk of targeted attacks from criminal groups and state-sponsored malefactors has increased with the spread of remote or hybrid work arrangements, the embrace of cloud-based operations, the continued growth of virtual commerce, the proliferation of the Internet of Things, and the rapid development of AI tools.
 Incidents such as the May/June 2023 MOVEit "zero-day" attack by a Russian ransomware group, which affected some 668 business and governmental organizations (primarily in the United States) and involved the data of some 46 million individuals, underscore the imperative that companies diligently consider cybersecurity risks, mitigate vulnerabilities, engage in active and multi-layered defense, leverage law enforcement resources and third-party specialists identified in advance, plan for a robust and rapid incident response, and consider securing appropriate insurance coverage.

 At the same time, legal and regulatory demands on companies to safeguard consumer data, protect against intrusions and make related disclosures to government agencies, stockholders, and the public have increased in recent years.
 The EU's General Data Protection Regulation (GDPR), which took effect in 2018, has transformed data handling obligations of companies whose operations have even a minimal European nexus, as has domestic legislation like the California Consumer Privacy Act and California Consumer Privacy Rights Act, the Virginia Consumer Data Protection Act, and the Colorado Privacy Act.
+While some states regulate biometric data as part of comprehensive privacy statutes, Illinois, Texas, and Washington have passed statutes that specifically regulate biometric data.
+Class action lawsuits brought under the Illinois statute against corporate defendants have resulted in settlements and damages awards in the hundreds of millions of dollars.
+Bills have been introduced in several state legislatures modeled on the Illinois statute.

 Federal and state agencies have made cybersecurity a top focus.
 Of particular note, in July 2023, the SEC finalized wide-ranging cybersecurity-related disclosure rules for public companies first proposed in 2022.
 The final rules, which went into effect on September 5, 2023, require registrants to disclose on the new Item 1.05 of Form 8-K any cybersecurity incident within four business days after the registrant determines the incident to be material.
-Registrants are also required to disclose in their annual report on Form 10-K, pursuant to the new Regulation S-K Item

-106, their processes for assessing, identifying, and managing material risks from cybersecurity threats, the material impacts of cybersecurity threats and previous cybersecurity incidents, the board's oversight of risks posed by cybersecurity threats, and management's role and expertise in assessing and managing material risks posed by cybersecurity threats.
+Registrants are also required to disclose in their annual report on Form 10-K, pursuant to the new Regulation S-K Item 106, their processes for assessing, identifying, and managing material risks from cybersecurity threats, the material impacts of cybersecurity threats and previous cybersecurity incidents, the board's oversight of risks posed by cybersecurity threats, and management's role and expertise in assessing and managing material risks posed by cybersecurity threats.